jesvijonathan/JOS-Animation-Library/README.md

 - Fork it from [main branch](https://github.com/jesvijonathan/JOS-Animation-Library)
 - Add your useful feature or fix a bug
+- Commit your changes
 - Create a pull request

+Maybe even [bundle it](#bundling-jos) and test it out before sharing it with the world ;

 ## License